 In summary, despite the fact that the central banks of emerging small open economies realize the benefits of a free-floating exchange rate regime, there are several things that prevent them:

 Past experiences of high inflation, a pass-through effect from exchange rates to prices, contractionary depreciation (high currency mismatch) and the “original sin” problems do not let them overcome a strong fear of floating, and the countries continue to bear the high costs of smoothing exchange rate fluctuations.

-1 To compute the C-R index we have taken monthly data of national currencies per US dollar, central banks’ policy rates and total reserves minus gold in 2008-2016 and estimated C-R index for different periods.
+1 To compute the C-R index we have taken monthly data of national currencies per US dollar, central banks’ policy rates, and total reserves minus gold in 2008-2016 and estimated the C-R index for different periods.